Do you know what’s in your dog’s shampoo?

 It’s frightening to know that harmful shampoo ingredients are so common and can cause irritation, allergy, endocrine disruption, and so on with prolonged use.

-Hence, try your best to make sure your dog’s shampoo and yours are free from potentially harmful ingredients in the products we use.
+Hence, as much as possible, eliminate or reduce the potentially harmful ingredients in the products we use.
 The order of the ingredients presented in any list is according to quantity.
 So, the ingredient with the most amount used comes first.
 If you don’t have time to examine the whole list, at least look at the first few ingredients.

-Here’s a list of harmful dog shampoo ingredients to steer clear of:
+Here’s a list of potentially harmful dog shampoo ingredients:

 Surfactants help to remove dirt and produce foam and lather to make shampooing easier.
 The most common surfactants seen in shampoos are sulfates.
 That’s the reason why shampoos without sulfates do not lather well.

 1. Sodium Laureth Sulfate or Sodium Lauryl Sulfate (SLS) – May cause irritation, dryness of skin and coat, or hair loss depending on concentration.
 Note that it is usually high on the ingredients list.
 It is also a penetration enhancer – avoid especially if your dog’s skin is in poor condition

 2. Ammonium laureth sulfate or Ammonium Lauryl Sulfate – May cause irritation, dryness of skin and coat, or hair loss depending on the concentration.
 Note that it is usually high on the ingredients list

 4. Cocamidopropyl Betaine – May cause irritation or allergy due to by-products present